antieau/antieau.github.io/_seminars/202104-topology.markdown

 The seminar meets at 1610 central time on Mondays in Lunt 105.

+# Schedule

 09/27. **Shubhodip Mondal** (University of Michigan).
 TBD.
 [\[NU Calendar\]](https://sites.math.northwestern.edu/news/calendar/abstract.cgi?id=1631548160).
 Note: this seminar will meet in Lunt 104.

 10/11. **Yuri Sulyma** (Brown University).
 TBD.
 [\[NU Calendar\]](https://sites.math.northwestern.edu/news/calendar/abstract.cgi?id=1631571142).

+# COVID policy

+All attendees from outside Northwestern University will be required to have been fully vaccinated or have received a negative COVID test within 48 hours of the event start, as well as comply with all other University safety protocols that are in place at the time of the event.
+Participants unwilling or unable to abide by these requirements should not attend.